our personal coffee guide

-Not our first find, but definitely our favourite, that we’d gladly stuffed into our pocket and taken back home to Berlin.
+Not our first find, but definitely our favourite, that we’d gladly stuffed into our pocket and taken back home.
 The whole place is understatement.
-Opening the door, you instantly know that in here it’s not about design or trying to be, but about the coffee.
+Opening the door, you instantly know that it’s not about design or trying to impress, but purely about coffee.

-Without music, without wifi or anything else really, it is the pure pleasure of happiness served in a cup.
-And while the interieur is all minimal, you can feel a genuine warmth with witch customers are treated.
-We witnessed countless small personal chats, even when the coffee was ordered to take away,
+Without music, without wifi or anything else really, it is the pleasure of happiness served in a cup.
+And while the interior is very minimal, you can feel a genuine warmth with witch customers are treated.
+We witnessed countless small personal chats, even when the coffee was ordered to take away.

-it felt like a family of regulars and I remember saying that this place itself might be a reason to move to Brighton.
+It really felt like a family of regulars.
+And I remember me saying, that this place itself might be a reason to move to Brighton.

 pelicano coffee roasters